tobac-project/tobac/doc/big_datasets.rst

 =======================
 Current versions of threshold feature detection (see :doc:`feature_detection_overview`) are time independent, meaning that one can easily parallelize feature detection across all times (although not across space). *tobac* provides the :py:meth:`tobac.utils.combine_feature_dataframes` function to combine a list of dataframes produced by a parallelization method (such as :code:`jug`,  :code:`multiprocessing.pool`, or :code:`dask.bag`) into a single combined dataframe suitable to perform tracking with.

-Below is a snippet from a larger notebook demonstrating how to run feature detection in parallel ( :doc:`big_datasets_examples/notebooks/parallel_processing_tobac`).
+Below is a snippet from a larger notebook demonstrating how to run feature detection in parallel ( :doc:`big_datasets_examples/notebooks/parallel_processing_tobac`):

 .. code-block:: python
+    :linenos:
     # build list of tracked variables using Dask.Bag

     b = db.from_sequence(
         [